 The Hollins University Board of Trustees has approved breaking ground on construction of Phase I of the school’s new student apartment village, culminating eight years of planning, design, and fundraising.

-Work is scheduled to begin this week, and the four houses that make up Phase I will be ready for residential students in Fall 2019.
+The four houses that make up Phase I will be ready for residential students in Fall 2019.

 Hollins President Pareena Lawrence says the start of construction will be “an exciting and historic moment for Hollins” as the village will be the university’s first new residential housing in 50 years.